What Is The Minimum Payout For Whiplash?

 If you are eligible to claim for a whiplash injury, then you may have questions such as “What is the average UK whiplash payout figure?” or “Is there a minimum payout for whiplash?”
 Compensation for a whiplash injury can be made up of two heads of damages, which are called general damages and special damages.

-General damages compensates you for the pain and suffering you’ve experienced due to the injury you’re claiming for.
+General damages compensate you for the pain and suffering you’ve experienced due to the injury you’re claiming for.
 Those valuing your claim for general damages may refer to the Judicial College Guidelines (JCG), as this document provides compensation guidelines for different injuries.
-In the table below, we have used some of the figures lsited within the 16th edition of the JCG, apart from the top entry.
+In the table below, we have used a list of these figures below.
+However, the top entry was not taken from the JCG.
 These are only to be used for guidance.

 Furthermore, the last two entries have been taken from the tariff found within the Whiplash Injury Regulations 2021.
 These are fixed amounts.